Ghosted? How to move on and stay strong

 It can be hard to see any silver lining after being ghosted However, consider that being ghosted might be a blessing in disguise as you may have wasted more time on a relationship with no future.

-Consider that this experience has cleared the path for a new partner who will appreciate and value you.
+Remind yourself that this experience has cleared the path for a new partner who will appreciate and value you.

 Ask for help